Tamschi/Asteracea/book/src/static_components/elements.md

 # Elements

-To define elements and their contents, Asteracea uses a syntax similar to HTML:
+To define elements and their contents, Asteracea provides a syntax similar to HTML:

 ```rust asteracea=Div::new()
 asteracea::component! {